anthonysgro/fosterwhere/README.md

 <img width="367" alt="Screen Shot 2021-06-17 at 2 39 39 PM" src="https://user-images.githubusercontent.com/64649626/122454955-e0890280-cf79-11eb-9f5a-265b28791623.png">

-This is an application created as an aid for nonprofits, childcare agencies, and fostercare agencies to visualize and optimize their employees' caseloads.
+This is an open-source application created as an aid for nonprofits, childcare agencies, and fostercare agencies to visualize and optimize their employees' caseloads.
 Managers can import an excel file and see how far their employees have to travel to meet all of their clients.